 Community members are welcome to speak on docket items at the meetings, as well as on topics of their choice during the "Non-Agenda Public Comment" period of the meetings.

-To find out more about what's going on at City Council, what has happened at previous Council meetings, or how you can speak at a meeting, please see the following links:
+To find out more about what's going on at City Council, please see the following links: